 The Puppet Master is our second myth.
-It describes the view that problems in society mainly occur by a far-reaching and sinister design.
+It describes the view that problems in society mainly occur thanks to a far-reaching and sinister design.

 The Puppet Master myth is an overstatement of power, not an observation that it exists at all.
 We are, of course, all subject to government power.
 The very fact that the law exists demonstrates this.

 But the Puppet Master is the default belief that everything can be understood in this way.
 It transcends empirical evidence, and uses malintent from those above to explain just about everything.
-It welcomes in a vernacular that focuses on coercion, hegemony, cleansing, state-sponsored terrorism, pre-decided outcomes, oppression by a ‘deep state’, the engineering of public opinion, the rigging of the system, the construction of an acceptable mainstream, which fits the agendas of elites.
+It welcomes in a vernacular that focuses on coercion, hegemony, cleansing, state-sponsored terrorism, pre-decided outcomes, oppression by a ‘deep state’, the engineering of public opinion by the 'MSM', the rigging of the system, the construction of an acceptable mainstream, which fits the agendas of elites.
 Etc etc etc.

 The myth leads to several consequences, both mild and extreme: opportunism, cynicism, paranoia, forms of libertarianism which make socialism harder, and an attraction to conspiracy theories.